Clearout/clearout.github.io/blacktemple.md

 - Put on your shadow resistance gear
 - All tanks wear max chonk gear, stand in front of boss to share cleave damage
 - Thornling seeds can help with damage going out
+- Ranged stand under statues so you don't get knocked too far up in the air
 - Casters spread into two groups under the lamp posts
 - Casters must be 18 yards away from boss
 - Boss will gain resistance to some elements and weakness to others during fight, watch threat and think about which spells to use